 Third - Collection of Participations:

-After opening and moderation of e-Participation, channels which confirm the e-Participation policy the ministry will collect and classify participations.
-In this stage, ministry also communicates where possible and responds to participations, that requires clarification and assistance of the ministry.
+After opening and moderation of e-Participation, ministry will collect and classify participations.
+In this stage, ministry also communicates if possible and responds to participations, that requires clarification and assistance of the ministry.

 Fourth - Analysis of Participations: